srandall1213/Motion-Picture-Finder/README.md

 - css framework (NOT Bootstrap)... maybe Tailwind CSS?
 - accepts and responds to user input

-## For PowerPoint presentation only:
+## For PowerPoint Presentation Only:
 (every person needs to speak)

 Concept: